Distinguished Research Professor

 Phone: (310) 825-5705

 Donald Shoup is Distinguished Research Professor in the Department of Urban Planning at UCLA.
-Most of his research has focused on how parking policies affect cities, the economy, and the environment.
+Much of his research has focused on how parking policies affect cities, the economy, and the environment.

-In his 2005 book, The High Cost of Free Parking, Shoup recommended that cities should (1) charge fair market prices for on-street parking, (2) spend the revenue to benefit the metered neighborhoods, and (3) remove off-street parking requirements in zoning ordinances.
+In his 2005 book, The High Cost of Free Parking, Shoup recommended that cities should (1) charge fair market prices for on-street parking, (2) spend the revenue to benefit the metered neighborhoods, and (3) remove off-street parking requirements.

-In his edited 2018 book, Parking and the City, Shoup and 45 other academic and practicing planners examine the results where cities have taken this advice.
+In his 2018 book, Parking and the City, Shoup and 45 other academic and practicing planners examined the results where cities have followed this advice.
 The successful outcomes show that the three parking reforms are not theoretical and idealistic but are instead practical and realistic.